micro-lc/micro-lc/README.md

 ### Run a package script

-This folder use yarn as package manager.
+This folder uses yarn as package manager.

 To run a script in a sub package, you should use `yarn workspace PACKAGE_NAME SCRIPT_NAME`.